e-hamlett/CSharpFun/README.md

 the above line is saying that "{0}" is holding a place for the values written to the right so that they can be put there when the application is run. example 2 C.WL("This is an {0}", 0; 35; "happy", 'a', "this is an example") it can be a string number, bool, property, etc. that is the value replacing the placeholders.

+Dog Years Calculator explained
+I created a folder called DYCalc.
+Inside the folder I have placed 4 files titled small, medium, and large dog as well as dog year calculator the calculator takes each class and makes a new instance and implements its methods there. each class has if - chain statements to ensure proper calculations. i called the calculator inside the lab results class. in my quiz folder. then called the method from the program.cs file.